 “He has been a key faculty member throughout our short history of the FSU PA program,” Fogarty said.
 “He has served on or chaired all key committees in his time here.”

-Smith, who was also named associate dean in January 2021, accepted the promotion “with much humility and enthusiasm.”
+Smith, who was also named associate dean, accepted the promotion “with much humility and enthusiasm.”